-This paper was the first that I found that really illustrated that suppression of T down to levels that people on an anti-androgen often seek.
-You can see that fat free mass (bone and muscle mass) decreases while body fat % increased.
+This paper was the first that I found that really illustrated that suppression of testosterone down to levels that people on an antiandrogen often seek.
+You can see that fat free mass (bone and muscle mass) decreases while body fat percentage increased.

 In summary, severe androgen deficiency in young men was associated with decreased lean body mass and increased adiposity, decreased lipid oxidation and energy expenditure rates, decreased rates of whole body protein synthesis, and decreased leg muscle strength.
 These findings were not associated with changes in circulating amino acid concentrations.
 These changes were associated with decreased gene expression for IGF-I in muscle, but no peripheral decreases in GH and IGF-I production.
 We conclude that androgens can directly affect systemic protein synthesis, independent of the effect of peripheral GH and IGF-I. The latter may be important when an anabolic effect is the desired effect in the treatment of both elderly and young men.

 Possibly one of the most interesting papers I found.
-Not only did they suppress AMAB individuals T with a GNRH agonist they then gave different groups varying levels of it so that you could actually plot a dose response curve.
+Not only did they suppress AMAB individuals testosterone with a gonadotropin-releasing hormone agonist they then gave different groups varying levels of it so that you could actually plot a dose response curve.
 They measured a number of things outside of fat free mass such as leg press strength, fat mass, thigh muscle volume, etc..